GregSommerville/machine-learning-blackjack-solution/Readme.md

 In the end, the easiest way to solve that is to look through the code and find objects being allocate inside a loop.
 It's better to declare the variable outside of the loop, and then clear it in the loop, rather than reallocate it.
 In a program like this one where you could be looping hundreds of thousands of times, this can result in a very significant performance boost.

+In an early version of this code, a Deck object was created for each hand.
+Since there are hundreds of candidate solutions running hundreds of thousands of trial hands, this was a huge inefficiency.
+The code was changed to allocate one static deck per thread, which was shuffled as needed.

+Beyond the cards in the deck, another object type that was repeatedly created and destroyed were the candidate strategies.
+To mitigate this problem, a StrategyPool class was created that handled allocation and deallocation.
+This meant that strategy objects were reused, rather than dynamically creating one when needed.
+The pool class has to be thread-safe, so it does serialize access to its methods via a C# lock statement, but overall using the pool approach produced a good performance increase.

+Finally, a subtle form of object allocation is conversion.
+In an early version of the code, the `RankValueHigh` and `RankValueLow` used `Convert.ToInt32(rankEnum)`.
+There must be something in this code that degrades over time - perhaps only when used in a multithreaded environment - because the profiler identified this as a function that had large amounts of thread contention waiting - and the problem got much, much work as the generations passed.
+By doing the conversion by hand (i.e., doing a `return 8` when the enum value was `Eight`, the program performance increased threefold (3x).

 ## Results